MicrosoftDocs/azure-dev-docs/articles/terraform/compare-terraform-and-bicep-integration-features.md

 - The article [Quickstart: Create an Azure resource group using Terraform](create-resource-group.md) shows you how to use several of the Terraform commands to create an Azure resource group.

 Bicep also provides a feature that makes it easy to integrate Bicep with Azure Pipelines.
-There is a similar feature available on Terraform but you must download and install the [Azure Pipelines Terraform Tasks extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=charleszipp.azure-pipelines-tasks-terraform).
+There's a similar feature available for Terraform but you must download and install the [Azure Pipelines Terraform Tasks extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=charleszipp.azure-pipelines-tasks-terraform).
 Once installed, you can run Terraform CLI commands from Azure Pipelines.
 Moreover, both Terraform and Bicep support [GitHub Actions](https://github.com/features/actions) to automate software builds, tests, and deployments.

 ## Processing